3.14.2. Rules for adding attributes to ground transport items

 If the stop has no “popular” or historical text name, you may include the street where the stop is located in its name: 157 - Belovezhskaya street or No. 157 - Belovezhskaya street.Note.

-The “No.” is specified in the name of a stop if it is used together with the ordinal number in ads posted in the area.
+The “No.” is specified in the name of a stop if it's used together with the ordinal number in the area itself.

-The name for the map caption is specified if it differs from the official name, such as if there are words that should be abbreviated according to the general naming rules (see Section 18.104.22.168.
-Types of names: General rules ).
+The "caption on map" name is only specified if it differs from the official name.
+For example, if there are words that should be abbreviated in accordance with the general naming rules (see Section 22.214.171.124.
+Name types: general rules).
 Caption names should match the name used on route signage as closely as possible.

 You can use certain abbreviations in the name if they are used on route signage.
 For example: Dispatching station → DC.Attention.